tgsoverly/story-view.vim/README.md

 ## How to use

+1. Setup the desired `Supported External System`s
-All you need to do is store a link to the line of code in a `Supported URL Format` in a `Supported External System`.
+1. Store a link to the line of code in a `Supported URL Format` in a `Supported External System`.

 ### Supported URL Formats